Agricultural Literacy Curriculum Matrix

 Inside the Egg, Hatching Chicks (Grades K-2)

-Students will learn about biology by studying embryo development in chicken eggs.
+Students investigate embryo development in chicken eggs.
+Grades K-2

 Activity 1: Candling an Egg

 - Information on sourcing fertile eggs can be found in the Hatching Science Center

 - Modeling clay